pm0kjp/R-at-CAR/chapter5.md

 --- type:NormalExercise lang:r xp:100 skills:1 key:259c740531
 ## Connecting to a specific database

-We saw a number of databases at UCSC that we can connect to.
-Let's choose caePb1, which I chose at random.
+We saw a two databases that we can connect to.
+Let's choose car\_simulation\_station, which, conveniently, is also the only database you have rights to look at.
+You don't really want to look at information\_schema, which has control information you shouldn't mess with.

 After connecting to a specific database, we can do things like look at the various tables within the database, get data from specific tables, and more.
 There are a couple of ways to think about using R and SQL together: